diffblue/cbmc/doc/cprover-manual/modeling-assumptions.md

 }
 ```

-fails, as there is a choice of x and y which results in a counterexample
+This code fails, as there is a choice of x and y which results in a counterexample
 (any choice in which x and y are different).